 - Once upon a time there was ___.
 Every day, ___.
 One day ___.
 Because of that, ___.
 Because of that, ___.
 Until finally ___.
 [This is just a little simplistic.
 See How To Structure Any Story for more on this.]

 - What is your character good at, comfortable with?
 Throw the polar opposite at them.
 Challenge them.
 How do they deal?
-[This is them basically telling writers to give main characters moral weaknesses, psychological weaknesses, ghosts and desire, then putting them through the wringer during the battle phase.]
+[This is them basically telling writers to give main characters moral shortcomings, psychological shortcomings, ghosts and desire, then putting them through the wringer during the big struggle phase.]

 - Give your characters opinions.
 Passive/malleable might seem likable to you as you write, but it’s poison to the audience.
 [See this post on why your characters do not need to be likeable, even in stories for kids.]